Tachyon-Sonics/ChaosCastle/README.md

 - The operating system's libraries were always used instead of hitting the hardware directly.
 - No hardware-specific feature was used.
 For instance, hardware scrolling and hardware sprites (features of the Amiga computers of that time) were not used, although it was possible to use them through the operating system's libraries.
 - The operating system dependent parts of the code (graphics, input, sounds) were all abstracted in Modula-2  _definition modules_  (similar to .h header files in C, or interfaces in Java).
 The idea is that porting the game to another platform could be done by rewriting the implementation of these modules only.
 These modules were what I called the "Library" (think of it as a very simplified, cross-platform 2D game engine).
+Apart from the implementation of the "Library", the remainder of the code is entirely portable.
 - Backgrounds used bitmap images, and sprites used vector graphics.
 - The game used a base resolution of 320x240, and featured an integer "scaling" factor.
 With a scaling factor of 2, it could run in 640x480 resolution (if supported), with a scaling factor of 3 in 960x720, etc.
 - Both the background images and the sprite images were pre-rendered at the target scaling factor during startup.
 Hence no scaling or vector graphics (which were both quite slow on hardware of that time) occured during the game.